sbellity/kinen-club-project/sessions/20251206-01-kinen-beads-devx/rounds/02-daemon-and-integration.md

 1. How aggressive should indexing be? (real-time vs batched)
 2. Should there be a "pause indexing" command for intensive work?
 3. What's an acceptable delay between file change and searchability?

+>> Batched, no reason to do everything in real time.
+Don't consume too many resources...
+>> Delay of several seconds is perfectly acceptable.
+The real important aspect of indexing is for semantic search across sessions.

 ---